devjunhong/devjunhong.github.io/_posts/2020-04-05-planning_for_failure.md

 ---
 title: "Planning for failure"
-excerpt: "How to make sure security for admin"
+excerpt: "Failure is inevitable, so how to tackle when it happens?"
 toc: true
 toc_sticky: true